Hairy Moles: Why Do Moles Grow Black Hairs?

 Let’s start at the beginning.
 Sure, you know that brown spot on your arm is a mole, but what is it, really?
 A mole is a group of melanocytes that cluster together on the surface of the skin.
 Are you enjoying your science lesson?
 A melanocyte is a skin cell that produces pigment.
-That’s why the name sounds similar to melatonin.
-Any time these melatonin-producing cells clump together, you get a dark spot.
+That’s why the name sounds similar to melanin.
+Any time these melanin-producing cells clump together, you get a dark spot.
 That’s what we call a mole.
 They can range in size, shape, and color.
 They’re typically raised, and in some cases that can be extremely raised.
 In all, there’s a lot of variety to moles, and it will be important to keep that in mind as you continue learning today.
 Everything you’re about to read has potential exceptions because moles are so varied.

 What About Mole Hair?